-Shola Amoo’s The Last Tree it powerfully focuses on the crisis in black masculinity, through the three-part story of a Nigerian-heritage boy growing up in Britain.
+Shola Amoo’s The Last Tree powerfully focuses on the crisis in black masculinity, through the three-part story of a Nigerian-heritage boy growing up in Britain.

 Rootsby Alexa Dalby